One dead in fatal Christchurch crash overnight

-One person has died after a serious single-vehicle crash on Ruru Road, Bromley, overnight.
+One person has died after a serious single-vehicle crash on Ruru Rd, Bromley, overnight.

 The sole occupant of the vehicle died at the scene.

-A witness posted in the Bromley Residents community Facebook group around midnight and said a car had driven straight through the Ruru Road and Hay Street intersection, into a house.
+A witness posted in the Bromley Residents community Facebook group around midnight and said a car had driven straight through the Ruru Rd and Hay St intersection, into a house.

 AdvertisementAdvertise with NZME.